Expert Script Analysis

 “Thank you for the absolutely amazing, crystal clear, highly professional set of in-depth notes on my screenplay.
 I estimate I heeded at least three quarters of the notes, usually doing precisely as suggested, and in other cases at least adding “grace notes” to address the issue you raised.
 On the whole, I couldn’t be happier with the attention given my script.
 I am very grateful.”
 S. Sublett

-“I have to say, I have had a lot of coverage over the years, but these are some of the best notes I’ve ever received.
+“I have had a lot of coverage over the years, but these are some of the best notes I’ve ever received.
 There are a lot of schmucks passing themselves off as script consultants these days, so it is breath of fresh air get some truly valuable feedback.
 Thanks for being the real deal.” – Jimmy Monack

 “I just wanted to thank you for these incredibly thoughtful notes.
 These are, without question, the best, most useful notes I have ever received for a script.
 I really appreciate it.
 I look forward to using your ideas as though they were my own.” – Thomas Pace